evait-security/hash-sentinel/README.md

 ## 🔒 Hash Sentinel

 > **Hash Sentinel** is a handy and efficient Crystal tool designed to quickly identify users in an Active Directory environment who share identical NT hashes (passwords).
-It’s a powerful addition to a penetration tester’s toolkit, especially useful during post-exploitation phases, domain takeovers, and password policy assessments.
+It's a powerful addition to a penetration tester's toolkit, especially useful during post-exploitation phases, domain takeovers, and password policy assessments.

 ---

 ## 📖 Introduction

-When conducting penetration tests, especially after compromising a Windows domain environment, it’s crucial to analyze password usage across domain accounts.
+When conducting penetration tests, especially after compromising a Windows domain environment, it's crucial to analyze password usage across domain accounts.
 Identifying users with identical passwords helps assess password hygiene, detect shared administrative passwords, and pinpoint critical security issues.

 After you've successfully taken control of an Active Directory domain (for example, by obtaining Domain Admin credentials), you typically extract the NTDS database dump.
 Here's a typical scenario to generate such a dump with Impacket's `secretsdump.py`: